A 2-torsion invariant of 2-knots: Introduction

 Further, we extend these arguments to show there is an invariant defined for families of knots

-It is similarly defined by considering $5$-tuples on a round circle in $S^j$ (through the entire family) that are mapped to round circles in $S^n$, with cyclic ordering being sent to non-consecutive ordering.
-One mods-out by the reversal involution (this step is unnecessary if $j=1$) and takes the degree or mod-$2$ degree of the forgetful map, as appropriate.
+This invariant is similarly defined by considering $5$-tuples on a round circle in $S^j$ that are mapped to $5$ points that sit on a round circle in $S^n$ (through the entire family), with cyclic ordering being sent to non-consecutive ordering.
+One mods-out by the reversal involution (this step is replaced when $j=1$ by restricting to the counter-clockwise cylically-ordered subspace of $C_5 S^1$) and takes the degree or mod-$2$ degree of the forgetful map, as appropriate.
 This homomorphism is defined whenever both inequalities $n \geq j+2$ and $j \geq 1$ hold.
-Given that the cyclically-ordered subspace of $C_5(S^1)$ has precisely two components that are switched by reversal, in the $j=1$ case, rather than modding out by reversal we simply restrict to the component of the counter-clockwise order, giving us an integral invariant in that special case, for all $n$.

 The invariant $\mu$ has been well-studied when $j=1$.
 In the paper \cite{BCSS} the authors observed for $(n,j)=(3,1)$ that $\mu$ equals the type-$2$ invariant of knots.
 The invariant was written-up in the quadrisecant form in \cite{BCSS} while the M.Sc thesis of Flowers \cite{Flowers} put it in the language of circular pentagrams.
 See the \href{https://sean564.github.io/top/}{demonstration} by Sean Lee.
-In the follow-up paper \cite{BudSurv} it was observed for the $(n,j)$ case with $n \geq 4$ and $j=1$ that $\mu : \pi_{2n-6} \Emb(D^1, D^n) \to \Zed$ is an isomorphism of groups.
+In the follow-up paper \cite{BudSurv} it was observed for the $(n,j)$ case with $n \geq 4$ and $j=1$ that the homomorphism $\mu : \pi_{2n-6} \Emb(D^1, D^n) \to \Zed$ is an isomorphism of groups.
 Moreover it was known at the time that the lowest-dimensional non-trivial homotopy group of the space $\Emb(D^1, D^n)$ was in dimension $2n-6$.
 The first non-trivial homotopy group of $\Emb(D^j, D^n)$ is known to occur in dimension $2n-3j-3$ when $2n-3j-3 \geq 0$, and otherwise it is typically in dimension zero \cite{BudSurv}.
 That said there remains some important open cases such as the question of the triviality of $\pi_0 \Emb(D^4, D^4) = \pi_0 \Diff(D^4)$.

 This paper was inspired by the sequence of papers \cite{BG}, \cite{BG2}, \cite{BG3}, where analogous invariants were defined out of groups such as $\pi_{2n-6} \Emb(I, S^1 \times D^{n-1})$.
 The main result of this paper was stumbled-upon during a visit to Princeton, while preparing a presentation.
 The author would like to thank David Gabai for hosting, and Scott Carter for his early comments, as well as Danny Ruberman, Victor Turchin and Tadayuki Watanabe for their comments on an early draft.